 Lead scoring allows you to identify the campaigns and channels that result in high-quality leads.
 Then, you can tailor your marketing strategy to generate more qualified leads.

-61% of B2B marketers send all leads directly to sales, but only 27% are qualified (source).
-This discrepancy is a major contributor to misalignment between sales and marketing.
-When your organization has a distinct ruleset in place for scoring leads, you can ensure that every lead you pass on to sales will be qualified – and that will strengthen the relationship between the two departments facilitating better sales and marketing alignment.
+Not having an effective lead scoring system is the largest contributor to misalignment between sales and marketing.
+When your organization has a distinct rule set in place for scoring leads, you can ensure that every lead you pass on to sales will be qualified – and that will strengthen the relationship between the two departments, facilitating better sales and marketing alignment.

 With lead scoring in place, the sales department can prioritize which leads to follow up with first.
-Reaching out to qualified leads in a timely manner impacts revenue significantly– in fact, 35% to 50% of sales go to the vendor that responds first (source).
+Reaching out to qualified leads in a timely manner impacts revenue significantly.

 The more buyer personas you have, the more holistic your understanding of your customers will be and, as a result, the more precise your lead scoring efforts will be.